 Mangia di statti zitto!

 1 tsp salt

 Peel and boil the potatoes.
 Make sure they are cooked well until very soft.
 Mash the potatoes with a fork and set aside.

 Add the flour and salt to the smashed potatoes making a volcano shaped hole in the top of the flour pile.
 Crack the egg in the volcano and beat the egg.
-Now mix all the ingredients by hand adding more flour until the loaf is not sticky.
+Now mix all the ingredients by hand adding a little more flour until the loaf is not sticky.
 Don't add too much flour or the gnocchi will be too heavy.

 Cut the loaf into little pieces of mixture and roll out into long cylinders.

 With a knife cut each cylinder into little pieces of about 1 inch.

 Finally to give them their typical shape of “gnocchi”, put the gnoccho (yes there is a singular for gnocchi) on the tines of the fork and dig in with your thumb rolling it off the fork.

 Bring a pot of salted water to a low boil.
 Put the gnocchi in.
 When they are done they will float to the top.
 No guesswork!